Time in Indiana: Pre-1918

 Before 1883 in the United States, most towns and cities set their own local time to noon when the sun was at its highest point in the sky.
 Since the sun reaches "high noon" four minutes later for every degree of longitude traveled towards the west, the time in every town was different.
 In Indiana, local mean time varied from GMT-5:39 in the east to GMT-5:52 in the west.
 With the emergence of the railroads, hundreds of miles could be traveled in a much shorter time, causing a train passenger to apparently experience several slight changes in time over the course of even a short rail trip.
 By 1883, the major railroads in the US agreed to coordinate their clocks and begin operating on "standard time" with four "time zones" established across the (then 38-state) nation, centered on the 75th, 90th, 105th, and 120th meridians west.
 On November 18, 1883, telegraph lines transmitted GMT to major cities, where each city was to adjust their official time to their proper zone.
 The state capital in Indianapolis lies at approximately the 86th meridian (U.S. Census Bureau), closer to the center of the Central Time Zone at the 90th meridian than the center of the Eastern Time Zone at the 75th meridian.

-1918–61.
+Mean solar time in Indiana is approximately GMT-5:45.

+1918 to 1948

+1918–1961.
 The Standard Time Act of 1918 placed Indiana in the Central Time Zone.
 However, some communities chose to observe Eastern Time.
 Some communities observed DST.

-1918 to 1948

 Time zones were first adopted by the United States Congress with the Standard Time Act of 1918.
 All of Indiana was located in the Central Time Zone.
 It was at this time the dividing line between Eastern Time and Central Time was moved from the Pennsylvania-Ohio and West Virginia-Ohio state lines.
 The Ohio-Indiana state line became the time zone line in 1927 (north of US Route 40) and 1935 (from US Route 40 to the Ohio River).
 Daylight saving time (DST) was included in the original Standard Time Act.
 A year later, Congress repealed daylight saving time from the Standard Time Act of 1918, though some communities continued to follow it.
 During World War II, daylight saving time was once again mandated by Congress to conserve energy.
 After the war, the mandate to observe daylight saving time was lifted again.